Yandy Díaz Player Props: Rays vs. Orioles

 Yandy Díaz At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks fourth, his on-base percentage ranks fifth, and he is 17th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks fourth in batting average, sixth in on-base percentage, and 17th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.